Jim West: A Legacy of Innovation

 While West attended Temple University, he spent his summers interning at Bell Labs, where he found a more diverse workforce than was typical of companies at the time.
 After earning his degree in 1957, he took a position there to work in electroacoustics, physical acoustics and architectural acoustics.

-With the goal of developing a compact, low-cost, highly sensitive microphone, West began working with Sessler, another scientist at Bell Labs.
+With the goal of developing a compact, low-cost, highly sensitive microphone, West began working with Sessler, who was also a scientist at Bell Labs.
 Together they created the electret microphone using thin sheets of polymer electret film that are coated with metal on one side to form the membrane of a movable plate capacitor that could convert sound to electrical signals with high fidelity.

 Patented in 1962, their invention quickly caught on.
 Offering high performance, accuracy and reliability, electret microphones are used in items including recording equipment, professional sound measurement instruments, phones, hearing aids, baby monitors and even toys.